Emmotes/ic_spoilers/docs/strongheart.md

 # Basic Information

-Strongheart will be the new champion in the The Running event on 26 April 2023.
+Strongheart will be the new champion in the The Great Modron March event on 17 May 2023.

 * Seat: Unknown
 * Race: Human (Guess)